WallStreetMojo

 So this will delete the sheet named “Sales 2017“.

-Error While Deleting the Worksheet: If we try to delete the worksheet which does not exist or if we mention the worksheet name wrongly, then we will get the VBA error as “Subscript Out of Range.”
+Error While Deleting the Worksheet: If we try to delete the worksheet that does not exist or mention the worksheet name wrongly, we will get the VBA error as "Subscript Out of Range."

 VBA Delete Worksheet Example 1